 Routine vaccinations against diseases like measles and polio save an estimated 2-3 million lives every year.
 But in countries like Uganda, COVID-19 has interrupted many of these vaccination campaigns—and now, approximately 80 million additional children under the age of one are at risk of contracting preventable diseases.

 - Millions of children worldwide missed two-thirds of an academic year due to COVID-19-related school closures.
 In July 2021, 600 million children were still out of school

 - Before the pandemic, roughly 230 million teens lacked the math and reading skills needed for jobs that could help lift them out of poverty.
 COVID-19’s economic toll has created even more obstacles: longer school-to-work transitions, redundancy and lay-offs

 - The vast majority of children with no way to learn are from the poorest families in lower-income countries’ rural areas

 - An estimated 8 million children are expected to drop out of school permanently due to the pandemic

-- When girls drop out of school, many are forced into child The pandemic could force 10 million more girls to marry by 2030
+- When girls drop out of school, many are forced into child marriage.
+The pandemic could force 10 million more girls to marry by 2030

 - At the height of the pandemic, COVID-19 school closures forced 1.6 billion schoolchildren to put their learning on hold.
 Despite world governments’ efforts to develop educational alternatives, one in three kids—463 million children—had no access to remote learning